Tazza: Shuffling Neural Network Parameters for Secure and Private Federated Learning: Framework Design

-When global clusters are assigned for participating clients, \name{} performs aggregation within each cluster based on the clustering results, producing an updated model for each cluster \rev{(line 15-16 in Algorithm~\ref{alg:cluster_aware_aggregation})}.
-We note that \name{} employs averaging as the aggregation algorithm while alternative methods such as median or trimmed mean can also be applied, offering flexibility in system design.
-By aggregating models only within the same cluster, \name{} prevents compromised models from contaminating the global model shared across other clusters. \rev{We also point out that, although the server is unaware of how model parameters are shuffled, it can still seamlessly aggregate these parameters since they are organized according to consistent rules as discussed in Section~\ref{subsec:weightshuffling}.}
+Once global clusters are assigned, \name{} aggregates models within each cluster, producing an updated model for each cluster (lines 10-11).
+Although we currently use averaging, alternative aggregation schemes can be used, offering design flexibility.
+Aggregating models solely within the same cluster prevents compromised models from contaminating the global model shared across clusters.
+Note that, while the server is unaware of the shuffling rule, it can seamlessly aggregate parameters since they exploit consistent rules (c.f., Sec.~\ref{subsec:weightshuffling}).
+Furthermore, we note once more that the impact of the added Gaussian perturbation is minimal~\cite{wu2022noisytune}.

-This cluster-specific aggregation ensures that the integrity of the federated learning system is maintained, as malicious models cannot propagate their impact to benign clusters~\cite{liu2021distfl}.
-Furthermore, by leveraging shuffled model validation, \name{} achieves this robust defense without exposing or interpreting the semantics of clients' data, thereby preserving both system security and data confidentiality.
-Overall, this dual protection reinforces \name{}'s effectiveness in safeguarding federated learning processes against security threats.
+This approach maintains the integrity of federated learning by ensuring that malicious models cannot propagate their impact to benign clusters~\cite{liu2021distfl}.
+Moreover, by leveraging shuffled model validation, \name{} achieves robust defense without exposing or interpreting clients' data, thereby preserving both system security and data confidentiality.
+Overall, this dual protection reinforces \name{}'s effectiveness in safeguarding federated learning against security threats.